 However, reacting impulsively to news can be dangerous, mainly because short-term price spikes or crashes do not necessarily reflect an underlying trend.
 Historical data shows that sustainable gold trends are driven by long-term macroeconomic forces, rather than daily headlines.

 - During the 2008 financial crisis, gold prices initially surged as investors sought safety amid market panic.
 The true, lasting rally began only after central banks slashed interest rates and fears of inflation grew.
-The year 2008 was also followed by record-high production, as announced by Aaron Regent, who helmed Barrick Gold Corp. at the time.
+The year 2008 was also followed by a record-high production, as announced by Aaron Regent, who helmed Barrick Gold Corp. at the time.
 Between late 2008 and 2011, gold surged from about $872 to $1,573 per ounce, highlighting that fundamental economic shifts matter more than the initial news-driven spikes.

 Chasing news-driven volatility often results in poorly timed entries or exits, increasing risk and eroding profits.
 Instead, traders should look for confirmation from historical trends and broader macroeconomic indicators.